EnterpriseDB/repmgr/README.md

-PostgreSQL 9.4 makes it possible to use replication slots, which means the value of wal_keep_segments need no longer be set.
-With 9.3, `repmgr` expects it to be set to at least 5000 (= 80GB of WAL) by default, though this can be overriden with the `-w N` argument.
+PostgreSQL 9.4 makes it possible to use replication slots, which means the value of `wal_keep_segments` need no longer be set.
+See section "Replication slots" below for more details.

+With PostgreSQL 9.3, `repmgr` expects `wal_keep_segments` to be set to at least 5000 (= 80GB of WAL) by default, though this can be overriden with the `-w N` argument.

 A dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data are required.
 Create them by